George Washington Hosts Distinguished Visitors

 |0

-This work, George Washington Hosts Distinguished Visitors [Image 4 of 4], by PO3 Paul Cosby, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, George Washington Hosts Distinguished Visitors, by PO3 Lillian Olen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.